DataDog/documentation/content/en/intelligent_test_runner/setup/ruby.md

 * Tests that read data from text files
 * Tests that interact with APIs outside of the code being tested (such as remote REST APIs)
 * Tests that run external processes
-* Tests that use threads or fork process (code coverage does not)
+* Tests that use threads or fork process (code coverage tracks only code executed in main thread)

 Designating tests as unskippable ensures that the Intelligent Test Runner runs them regardless of coverage data.